awsdocs/aws-systems-manager-user-guide/doc_source/auth-and-access-control-iam-access-control-identity-based.md

 A *permissions policy* describes who has access to what\.
 The following section explains the available options for creating permissions policies\.

 **Note**
 This section discusses using IAM in the context of Systems Manager\.
 It doesn't provide detailed information about the IAM service\.
 For complete IAM documentation, see [What Is IAM?](http://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) in the *IAM User Guide*\.
-For information about IAM policy syntax and descriptions, see [AWS IAM Policy Reference](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.
+For information about IAM policy syntax and descriptions, see [IAM JSON Policy Reference](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.

 Policies attached to an IAM identity are referred to as *identity\-based policies* \(IAM policies\)\.
 Policies attached to a resource are referred to as *resource\-based policies*\.
 Systems Manager supports only identity\-based policies\.